WorldHistoricalGazetteer/place/docs-source/content/400-Technical.md

 ## API

 Development of a more complete and well-documented Reconciliation API is in progress (see below).
 We are refining options and adding endpoints in response to community feedback.
-Our intention is eventually to offer a Swagger interface like the (unrelated!) example [here](https://petstore.swagger.io/).

 In the meantime, the endpoints illustrated here are available for use, but are liable to change without notice.